The Shipping Law Review: Paraguay

 International carriage of goods by sea is governed by the UN Convention on the Carriage of Goods by Sea 1978 (the Hamburg Rules), adopted in Paraguay by Law No. 2614/2005.

 In the administrative sphere, the most important statutes are the Code of Fluvial and Maritime Navigation, adopted in Paraguay by Law No. 476/1957, and the Capitanias Rules, adopted by Law No. 928/1927.

-Other key international legislation adopted by Paraguay include:
+Other key international legislation adopted by Paraguay includes the following:

-- the International Convention Relating to the Arrest of Sea-Going Ships 1952 (the Brussels Convention);
+- International Convention Relating to the Arrest of Sea-Going Ships 1952 (the 1952 Arrest Convention);

-- the United Nations Convention on the Law of the Sea 1982 (UNCLOS);
+- United Nations Convention on the Law of the Sea 1982 (UNCLOS);

-- the International Convention for the Safety of Life at Sea 1974 (SOLAS); and
+- International Convention for the Safety of Life at Sea 1974 (SOLAS); and

 Forum and jurisdiction